Introduction

 Installation

-The easiest way is install using nuget either by finding Energy.Core package in official gallery or by executing command.
+The easiest way is to install using NuGet either by finding the Energy.Core package in the official gallery or by executing one of the following commands.

 Install-Package Energy.Core

 Installation package contains versions for .NET 4, .NET Standard / .NET Core and legacy .NET 2.
-Nuget should choose apropriate version automatically.
+NuGet will choose the appropriate version automatically.

 Documentation